 Thailand will be the first country in Asia, aside from Israel, to legalize medical marijuana, which made us take a closer look at Asia and its marijuana laws.

-The history of marijuana is a long and interesting story to tell, but its safe to say that the plant originated in central Asia somewhere around 12,000 BC and has been a very reliable crop for “ancient Asians”.
+The history of marijuana is a long and interesting story to tell, but it’s safe to say that the plant started being utilized in central Asia somewhere around 12,000 BC and has been a very reliable crop for “ancient Asians”.

 In modern times, cannabis in Asia hasn’t been nearly as popular as it once used to be.
-However, things seem to be changing for the better, at least in Thailand for starters.
+However, things seem to be changing for the better, at least in Thailand.

-Thailand has been one of the favorite travel destinations for many Americans and Europeans seeking to discover the beauties of the country that has never been colonized by the Westerners.
+Thailand has been one of the favorite travel destinations for many Americans and Europeans seeking to discover the beauties of a country that has never been colonized by the Westerners.

-Now that medical marijuana is getting legalized in Thailand, more cannabis will flood the streets of Bangkok and other Thai cities, making them an attraction for all looking to try out foreign strains.
+Now that medical marijuana is getting legalized in Thailand, more cannabis will flood the streets of Bangkok and other Thai cities, making them an attraction for all the American tourists out there looking to try out foreign strains.

 Medical marijuana in Thailand

 The Office of the Narcotics Control Board in Thailand has drafted a bill which will permit medical research on the effects of cannabis on humans.

 In case that the bill receives approval from the cabinet, it will be forwarded to the National Legislative Assembly (NLA) for deliberation, and if it is endorsed by the NLA, the bill will go into effect in 180 days.

 The first company to win permission to grow cannabis and process it into oils, extracts and isolates is the Thai Cannabis Corp.